ongr-io/SettingsBundle/README.rst

 ======================================

 FOX provides the ability to override container parameters by specifying them in your environment.
-FOX will grab all variables predefined with FOX__ and set it as a parameter in the service container.
+FOX will grab all variables predefined with ONGR__ and set it as a parameter in the service container.
 Double underscores are replaced with a period, as a period is not a valid character in an environment variable name.
 Note that unlike Symfony environment variables, we override parameters after everything is loaded i.e. your parameters in configuration files will be overwritten.